Cozumel Island

 1.3.
 Geology.

-The geological units of Cozumel Island are: The lacustrine Quaternary system Q(la) is found in the southern area of the island, covering from Palancar to Punta Celarían, comprising mangrove and lagoon areas.
-In the northern area of the island, this type of formation is also found, covering the area from Isla de la Pasión to Aguada Grande.
-This formation covers an area of 2,832.61 hectares (5.98%).
+The Quaternary lacustrine system (Qla) is located in the southern portion of the island, extending from Palancar to Punta Celarain and comprising mangrove and coastal lagoon environments.
+In the northern sector, this formation is also present, extending from Isla de la Pasión to Aguada Grande.
+This unit covers an area of approximately 2,832.61 hectares (5.98%).

-The littoral Quaternary system (Qli) is observed on the eastern coast of the island from Puntas Morena to the wetlands of Mezcalitos.
-It is also observed from Punta Arrecifes to Punta Molas.
-It covers an area of 1,242.93 hectares (2.61%).
+The Quaternary littoral system (Qli) occurs along the eastern coastline, extending from Punta Morena to the Mezcalitos wetland areas, and also from Punta Arrecifes to Punta Molas.
+This geological unit covers approximately 1,242.93 hectares (2.61%).

-The Tertiary Pliocene limestone system Tpl (cz) covering the central part of the island towards the western coast has an area of 27,352.61 hectares (57.81%).
+The Tertiary Pliocene limestone formation (Tpl–cz) occupies the central portion of the island and extends toward the western coast, covering an area of 27,352.61 hectares (57.81%).

 1.4.
 Edaphology.

-Another peculiarity of Arenosols is their great susceptibility to erosive processes, especially wind erosion, if they are not fixed by adequate vegetation cover, as occurs with the mobile dunes of the territory.
+A notable characteristic of Arenosols is their high susceptibility to erosion, particularly wind erosion, when not stabilized by adequate vegetation cover, as observed in mobile dune systems present in certain coastal areas of the island.

 1.5.
 Soil Type and Use.

-According to information from Series IV, agriculture exists in settlements such as ranches, where maize is cultivated on a small scale (Planted area 17 ha.
-2009) and common species of fruit trees such as Soursop (Annona muricata), Avocado (Persea americana), Nanche (Byrsonima crassifolia), Papaya (Carica papaya), Coconut (Cocus nucifera), Guava (Psidium guajava), Tamarind (Tamarindus indica), Guaya (Talisia olivaeformis), Banana (Musa paradisiaca), among others.
-However, some of these ranches were already closed and abandoned due to legal issues.
-In the same vein, the livestock activity located in the northwest has decreased.
+According to information from INEGI Series IV, agricultural activities occur primarily in small rural settlements and ranches, where maize is cultivated on a limited scale (planted area of approximately 17 hectares reported in 2009).
+Commonly cultivated fruit tree species include soursop (Annona muricata), avocado (Persea americana), nanche (Byrsonima crassifolia), papaya (Carica papaya), coconut (Cocos nucifera), guava (Psidium guajava), tamarind (Tamarindus indica), guaya (Talisia olivaeformis), banana (Musa paradisiaca), among others.
+However, several of these ranches have been abandoned or discontinued due to legal and land-tenure issues.
+Likewise, livestock activities formerly located in the northwestern sector of the island have declined significantly.

-Of the urban area, 68% of human settlements are located within the Legal Fundo.
-31% is located outside the population center limits, with the largest area corresponding to the AGEB where the Cozumel Airport is located.
+Within the total urban footprint, approximately 68% of human settlements are located inside the Fundo Legal limits, while 31% occur outside the formally established population center boundaries.
+The largest of these external areas corresponds to the AGEB that includes the Cozumel International Airport.

 2. Climate.